441 Gates Hall

 My primary research interests lie in the area of theoretical computer science

 with a focus on security and privacy.
-My current work focuses on expressing and enforcing fine-grained user privacy on the Internet.
+My current work focuses on expressing and enforcing user privacy for shared data.
 My advisor is Fred Schneider.
 Other professors on

 my committee include Rafael Pass, Andrew Myers, and Mitchel Lasser.